colindoyle0000/colindoyle-website/content/research/_index.md

 ## Selected presentations

+“Is Risk of Dangerousness a Probabilistic Inquiry?”
+The Moral and Practical Dimensions of AI in the Law, School of Law, Loyola University Chicago, 2024

+“Restatements (Artificial) of Law,” Syracuse University College of Law, 2024

+“Guiding large language models to write legal treatises,” ACM Computer Science and Law Symposium, 2024

+[“The Restatement (Artificial) of Torts,”](https://blog.genlaw.org/CameraReady/15.pdf) Generative AI + Law Workshop at the International Conference on Machine Learning, 2023

 “How Algorithms Expose the Law,” Information Society Project, Yale Law School, 2021

 “Criminal justice by algorithm (Part II): pre-trial detention, sentencing, probation,” Fair Trials, 2020